CodeMeme/CodeMemeDaemonBundle/README.md

 Place CodeMeme\Daemonbundle in your src directory and do the following:

 ### Deps ###
-add the bundle and jobqueue component to your deps configuration
+add the bundle to your deps configuration

     [CodeMemeDaemonBundle]
         git=http://github.com/CodeMeme/CodeMemeDaemonBundle.git